Matth-D/hou_snippet/README.md

 This is a tool for Houdini that allows to generate link to share snippets of nodes.
 ## 1. Installation

-Git clone the repository on your system or, on the repository GitHub page, click the green button Code and download the repository as a zip file.
+Git clone the repository to your system or, on the repository GitHub page, click the green button Code and download the repository as a zip file.
 Unzip and store on your system.
 In Houdini, create a new shelf tool.
 In the script tab copy the code below: